Tissue shape from cell-scale active tensions: Discussion

-Going forward, it will be interesting to consider other examples of active solids whose shape is determined by the requirement to balance an intrinsic, active stress.
+Together, this work and the companion manuscript~\cite{Claussen.etal2026}, lay out a framework for "tension-first mechanics" of epithelia, seamlessly connecting the cell scale with the tissue-scale continuum.
+An immediate next step is to develop a cross-scale description of active morphing flows in experimental model systems such as fly, chick, and zebrafish embryos.
+Going beyond epithelia, it will be interesting to explore active solids whose shape is determined by the requirement to balance an intrinsic, active stress.
+For example, plant growth is controlled by active pressure balanced by (passive) tension in the cell walls.
 Our work shows that it is key to understand how the microscopic structure determines the transformation of active stress under deformations.
 Systematic study of such ``stress transformation laws'' may uncover rich geometry and exotic mechanical phases.